TomographicImaging/CIL/docs/source/optimisation.rst

 --------
 A class to select from a list of indices {0, 1, …, S-1}.
 The function next() outputs a single next index from the list {0,1,…,S-1} .
 Different orders are possible including with and without replacement.
 To be run again and again, depending on how many iterations.

-It is recommended to use the static methods in `cil.optimisation.utilities.sampler` to configure your Sampler object rather than initialising this class directly:
+It is recommended to use the static methods in `cil.optimisation.utilities.sampler` to configure your Sampler object rather than initialising this class directly.

+The parent `cil.optimisation.utilities.sampler` class wraps a function that takes in an iteration number and outputs an index:

 .. autoclass:: cil.optimisation.utilities.Sampler
    :members:

-The static methods will call one of the following:
+In addition, we provide a random sampling class which is a child class of  `cil.optimisation.utilities.sampler` and provides options for sampling with and without replacement:

 .. autoclass:: cil.optimisation.utilities.SamplerRandom
-   :members:

-.. autoclass:: cil.optimisation.utilities.SamplerFromFunction
    :members: